Purchased before January, 2000

 Abbreviations: TF = terrestrial fractionation line, CCAM = carbonaceous chondrite anhydrous materials mixing line; silicated iron meteorites include IAB, IIICD, IIE fractionated (IIE fr.) and IIE unfractionated (IIE unfr.), IVA, and IIIAB Puente del Zacate (PdZ); ungrouped irons (Ungr.) include Guin (G), Enon (E), NWA 468 (468), Sombrerete (S), Tucson (T), Mbosi (Mb), Bocaiuva (B), and NWA 176 (176); other meteorites include H, L and LL chondrites, winonaites, mesosiderites (meso.), main-group pallasites (MG pall.)
 Eagle Station pallasites (ES pall.), and pyroxene pallasites (px pall.)

-Δ17O vs. ε54Cr correlation plot for selected meteorites
+Coupled Δ17O vs. ε54Cr Diagram for Selected Meteorites

 Diagram credit: Sanborn et al., 77th Meteoritical Society Meeting #5169 (2014)